raikasdev/kalkki/README.md

 Tada!
 You have a dev server running on :5173.
 Consult package.json 'scripts' for more information.

 The project uses [Biome](https://biomejs.dev/) for linting and code formatting.
 Make sure to `bun run check` your code before submitting a PR.
-We use `husky` for pre-commti checks.
+We use `husky` for pre-commit checks.

 ## TODO